Skip to Content

 Le Red Tiger

-Specialising in Vietnamese street food, Le Red Tiger does affordable group meals in a tapas style so you can try and share lots of different dishes.
-Some of our favourites include the papaya salad, chicken wings in traditional Nuoc Mam sauce and the sticky rice with mango and coconut milk for dessert.
+Specializing in Vietnamese street food, Le Red Tiger does affordable group meals in a tapas style so you can try and share lots of different dishes.
+Some of our favorites include papaya salad, chicken wings in traditional Nuoc Mam sauce, and sticky rice with mango and coconut milk for dessert.

 gay restaurants montreal - le red tiger is perfect for a big group to share lots of plates